Accenture: Powering by platforms

 Hosting of the new accenture.com was in the cloud, marking a highly visible move of a very large application to the cloud in support of Accenture’s cloud-first strategy.
 This approach gives Accenture more flexibility to change hosting providers more easily if needed in the future and more resiliency than before.

-Since the transition to the Sitecore platform, internal IT and Marketing & Communications continue to collaborate on a steady stream of enhancements.
-Internal IT has been able to modify the platform to support new design templates, accessibility, and data privacy regulations.
+Since the transition to the Sitecore platform, global IT and Marketing & Communications continue to collaborate on a steady stream of enhancements.
+Global IT has been able to modify the platform to support new design templates, accessibility, and data privacy regulations.
 It has incorporated new functionality to enable integration with social media sites and with Accenture’s platform that supports investor relations and news releases.
 The IT team is also enhancing analytics and content curation capabilities.
 These enhancements not only improve the user experience, but also the developer experience.

 "Accenture.com is our front door to the world.
 It needs to demonstrate what Accenture is today and tomorrow—not yesterday—and how we are a company on the leading edge."